 The Foundation is now supporting ten research projects that fall into three categories:

-These two-year projects are overseen by an Air Liquide scientific evaluator, with initial findings expected in the first quarter of 2021.
+These two-year projects are overseen by an Air Liquide scientific evaluator ; they have already been published in the best scientific journals.

 projects from French and European research organizations: La Pitié Salpêtrière Hospital, Paris; International Center for Infectiology Research, Lyon; the Grenoble Alpes University Hospital Center and Grenoble Alpes University; Institut Pasteur, Paris; Vall d'Hebron Hospital, Barcelona; University of Liège, Belgium; Cochin Hospital & Association Robert Debré for medical research, Paris; KU Leuven, Belgium; François Jacob institute of biology and Institute of Cellular and Molecular Radiobiology (The French Alternative Energies and Atomic Energy Commission - CEA), Paris.